Helping millions of people navigate the world of technology.

 enter the code

-Step 5: Wait for the process to complete, and then restart your PC.
+Step 5: Wait for the process to complete and restart your PC.

 Step 1: Search and open Control Panel.